nluttenberger/notebooks/notebooks/CC doc.md

 Sample ingredient graphs can be seen [here](https://graphlab.fruschtique.de).

-The *fruschtique*&copy; API is part of the *fruschtique*&copy; suite of Python and XSLT tools, data formats, data repositories, and websites.
+The *fruschtique*&copy; CC API is part of the *fruschtique*&copy; suite of Python- and XSLT-based tools, data formats, data repositories, and websites.

 ## Getting started
-Start programming your *fruschtique*&copy; API-based application by installing the *fruschtique*&copy; API as follows:
+Start programming your *fruschtique*&copy; CC API-based application by installing the *fruschtique*&copy; CC API as follows:

 `pip install fruschtique`